 We were informed that baby was not presenting well and back was mostly posterior, causing a band to form across my uterus during each pressure wave, resulting in “unproductive labor.”
 We were told to call in for a cesarean whenever we were ready.

 Meanwhile, I had the idea that if we could get baby out of posterior, even if just for a few pressure waves, maybe things would become productive.
 We got back to Bonnie’s by 4:30, and immediately Monet tried rebozo sifting with me on all fours.
-Monet’s first rebozo experience was well received, because after only three times, my pressure waves intensified and I immediately puked.
-This felt like transition!
+Monet’s first rebozo experience was well received because after only three times, my pressure waves intensified and I immediately puked.
+This felt like transformation (Hypnobabies word for transition)!
 But that was not possible, because just 20 minutes ago when I had been checked I measured at 2-3 centimeters with a very high cervix.
 So, did I just create a very irritated uterus?
 My husband, Jeffry, drew me a bath, we decided to see if the bath would help calm things down.
-Well, the bath felt great, especially with my little Levi (21 month old son) rubbing my back, but things stayed intense.
+Well, the bath felt great, especially with my little Levi (21-month-old son) rubbing my back, but things stayed intense.
 6:30 came and I decided that if this was not a means to an end, it had to be.

 P.S.
 Momma did not tear at all and Opal’s hips, lungs and shoulders are all in perfect condition.